-The ongoing lack of specific directive covering the occupational health and safety of the aviation workers is contrary to one of the basic principle of the Treaty on the Functioning of the European Union -Article 153- which establishes that the EU shall support and complement the activities of the Member States and encourage legal acts such as Directives and minimum requirements for gradual implementation in the field of safety and health at work for all type of workplaces.
+The ongoing lack of specific directive covering the protection of the aviation workers health and safety is contrary to the one if the main requirements of the Treaty on the Functioning of the European Union (Article 153) which establishes that the EU has to adopt directives in the field of safety and health at work for all type of workplaces.
+In such a context Member States have been left free to adopt stricter rules for the protection of workers, but this is not happening in the majority of EU member states and no oversight is available either.